Luchador/GUD/tools/geditor/docs/PROJECT_REBASE.md

 1. Open the existing project.
 2. Choose the new GUD ROM, a new project name, and its destination directory.
+   If the project was created from an exported ROM containing replaced stock textures, enable **Keep existing base images** to carry them forward.
 3. Select **Save and Check**.
 This saves the current project's edits and checks the retained `base.z64`, the incoming ROM, and the saved assets.
 4. Review the result, then select **Create Copy**.
 GEditor creates and opens the